quickstraw/StormyItems/README.md

 - Making item displays.

+- Thinking of more items.
+(I like to make items for playstyles that don't have as much variety.)

 ## Changelog

+- 0.9.8 - Added more item displays.
+Fixed rare crash with Charged Urchin and certain mods.

 - 0.9.6 - Fixed items for the latest update.
 Added an icon for the anchor buff.